emojicode/emojicode.github.io/src/reference/safety.md

 because an irrecoverable error has arosen, it will panic.
 Panicking occurs in the following situations.

-- Unwrapping an optional without a value or an error that contains an error.
+- Unwrapping an optional without a value or an error that contains an error
 - Accessing an array out of bounds
 - A call to the panic method 🤯
 - The program runs out of memory (rare)